-We’re very excited about the launch this week of the programme for the 2017 Scottish Borders Walking Festival, which this year we are delighted to say will focus on the wonderfully varied walking found around Peebles and the wider Tweed Valley.
+We’re very excited about the launch of the programme for the 2019 Scottish Borders Walking Festival, which this year we are delighted to say will focus on the wonderfully varied walking found around Selkirk, the Ettrick and Yarrow Valleys.

 - Tweed Valley Railway Path, Glentress Circular & Janet’s Brae (6.5 miles/10.5kms).
 A delightful riverside and forest walk with plenty of historical and cultural interest